-Audra Mitchell is a settler of Ukrainian, Polish, Scottish and English descent who lives and works on the lands of the Haudenosaunee, Anishinaabeg, Attawandaron and Wendat peoples (see Honouring the Land).
-She currently holds the the CIGI Chair in Global Governance and Ethics at the Balsillie School of International Affairs and is an Associate Professor at Wilfrid Laurier University, Canada.
+Audra Mitchell is a settler scholar who lives and works on the Ancestral and treaty lands of the Neutral (Attawandaron), Haudenosaunee and Mississaugas of the New Credit (please see Honouring the Land).
+She currently holds the the Canada Research Chair in Global Political Ecology at Wilfrid Laurier University.
+From 2015-18 she held the CIGI Chair in Global Governance and Ethics at the Balsillie School of International Affairs Audra is an Associate Professor at Wilfrid Laurier University, Canada, cross-appointed to the Department of Political Science, with adjunct appointments at the Department of Geography and Environment (Laurier) and Political Science (University of Waterloo).
 Previously, she was a Senior Lecturer (Associate Professor) in International Relations at the department of Politics, University of York, UK.

 - Global patterns of structural violence and their impact on extinction (or other forms of ecological violence): the destruction of plants, animals, land, water and the relationships they sustain, by Western globalising social, political and economic formations;

-- Indigenous knowledges, agency and politics, including resurgence, survivance and refusal, and engaging with plural cosmovisions from across earth;
+- Indigenous knowledges, forms of agency, legal and political orders, including resurgence, survivance and refusal, and engaging with plural cosmovisions from across earth;

 You can follow Audra on Twitter: @AudraLMitchell

 Some of Audra’s recent talks and broadcasts are available online:

 “(Bio)plurality” UNSW Seminar, 7 February 2017.

 “Mass Extinction and the UN’s Sustainable Development Goals” 2030+ Innovation Challenges in Food and Health Security Panel, BSIA, October 2015.

 “Enormities and the Ethical Geography of Harm” Posthuman Security Workshop, June 2014.